On this page:

 Here you have the option to download the image, a CSV file for an account with up to 1000 rows, and a CSV file with campaign and ad group aggregation.

 Adding as Negative Keyword

 Clicking on the words/phrases in the list or word cloud will bring up a window to add that term as a negative keyword.
-In the next step, you'll get the option to select the match type and choose whether to add them to a shared negative list you want to add it to.
+In the next step, you'll get the option to select the match type and choose whether to add them to a shared negative list or as an account-level negative.
 You can create new shared negative lists as well.